This is the guide to business writing that nobody gave me but that I wish I had.

 To be quotable, you need to have good ideas and express them cleanly and pithily.
 Your ideas should be like cut fruit: attractive to look at, convenient to pick up and eat, and easy to digest.

 See what I did with that last sentence?
-That was the perfect quotable sentence.
+That was the perfect quotable sentence (though the idea isn't that quotable, admittedly).

 Being quotable doesn't mean using huge words, clever metaphors, or complicated expression.
 It means the opposite — it means writing for a huge audience, as large as possible, but with as specific an idea as you can.